ABS Labour Force

 The Department of Education, Skills and Employment's Monthly Leading Indicator of Employment is produced monthly and is based on four weighted time-series variables, which are conventionally viewed as partial forward indicators of changes in cyclical employment.

-Job Outlook is the Australian Government’s online guide to careers and trends in the labour market.
+The Job Outlook website is a widely used source of information about occupational characteristics and labour market trends.
 Job Outlook has useful information on more than 1000 occupations, including job tasks, required skills, future prospects, and pay.
 This is a free resource that can support people at any age or stage of their working life.
 Job Outlook can help people make decisions about job search, study or further training, and has a number of features that can help people to move into or between jobs.

 Skilled Occupation List (Department of Home Affairs)